top of page

 “This class should be taken by every student.”

 These aren’t generic endorsements.
 They’re reflections of how a structured, decision-focused approach can improve clarity, motivation, and long-term planning.
-These comments are reflects PFR's commitment to being student and teacher-first, an organization born from educators, for educators.
+These comments reflect PFR's commitment to being student and teacher-first, an organization born from educators, for educators.
 Several students pointed to their favorite simulations—planning for weddings, choosing housing, comparing job offers—as moments where abstract content became personally meaningful.

 Call to Action: Shift the Weight, Not the Standard